benedikt-schesch/AST-Merging-Evaluation/README.md

 ### Java

-Make sure you install Java 8, 11 and 17.
-You need to set the `JAVA8_HOME`, `JAVA11_HOME` and `JAVA17_HOME` environment variables to the respective Java installations.
+You must install Java 8, 11 and 17.
+You must set the `JAVA8_HOME`, `JAVA11_HOME` and `JAVA17_HOME` environment variables to the respective Java installations.

 ---